Local Walks & Rights of Way Volunteer Group

 Walk B8 – Binsted to Blacknest Road via Redcap Copse and back

 Walk B9 – Binsted, Bottom Copse and Isington circular

 Walk B10 – Binsted , South Hay and Wyck Ponds

 Walking for Health – Alton, Bentley and surrounding villages…

 Local residents of Alton and surrounding villages are beginning to benefit from the Walking for Health scheme, which is the local part of a national scheme (see: https://www.walkingforhealth.org.uk/ ) run by local volunteers, including our very own voluntary footpath officer Ian Fleming.

-The only requirement when you join the group is that you should complete a health questionnaire.
+The only requirement when you join the group is that you should contact Ian Fleming on 07766 174275 to receive a health questionnaire which must be completed.
 After that, individuals can turn up as often or as infrequently as they like.
 Every week, all participants will be informed about the start point of the next walk by email, but, if they prefer, can simply go to the Sports Centre and have a lift to the start from one of the leaders.
 Walking for Health walks start from a range of villages, including Binsted, Froyle, South Warnborough, Medstead, Chawton, Selborne, East Tisted, Kingsley, and even more: it is a great way to get to know our lovely local countryside!